Aliases for CCND2 Gene

 GeneCards Summary for CCND2 Gene

 CCND2 (Cyclin D2) is a Protein Coding gene.
 Diseases associated with CCND2 include Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 3 and Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 1.
-Among its related pathways are ERK Signaling and Hippo signaling pathway.
+Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and Transcriptional misregulation in cancer.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is ENSG00000285901.

 UniProtKB/Swiss-Prot Summary for CCND2 Gene